-Though Steel Sheet wall is expensive it’s quite durable, which has notable immense strength that offers a great advantage to houses.
+Though the Steel Sheet wall is expensive it’s quite durable and has notable immense strength that offers a great advantage to houses.
 Not just durability and strength, it has the vital feature of flexibility in the sense.

 No doubt it bends with ease without cracking even if an external force is applied.
 They are available in the market with a wide range of finishes and gauges so fashioning of walls becomes easy.